Theme Review Summary

 My favourite feature of Divi is the prebuilt layouts option.

-Divi have massively improved their pre-built layout options in more recent versions of Divi though.
+Divi has massively improved its pre-built layout options in more recent versions of Divi though.
 The old version was great but the new version is amazing.
 You don’t just get a template full of grey placeholder images any more – you get an entire website, professionally designed imported right into your WordPress site.
 This is how the newer pre-built layouts look:

 There are loads of pre-built layouts to choose from in a wide range of categories and they can all be imported in the click of a button.
 The design quality of all these pre-built layouts is top-notch and just as good as any of the well-known WordPress themes you’ll find on Themeforest.